femx-project/femx/docs/CONVENTIONS.md

 Order tags as `@param`, `@return`, `@throws`, `@note`, and `@warning`.
 Do not add `@throws` to `noexcept` functions or list incidental allocation failures unless they are part of the public contract.

-Do not use `@pre` or `@post`.
-Describe important constraints, side effects, ownership, allocation, aliasing, and synchronization in the detailed description instead.
-Omit implementation details.

 Document each class member variable with a trailing `///<` comment: